Sound, Awareness, and the Search for the Lost Chord

 The Ultimate Meaning of PrimaSounds

-We began with a practical question: why read this web-book when the music is already available to hear?
+We began with a question that belongs to every serious reader of a web-book: Why read all of this when the music is already available?

-The answer should now be clear.
-PrimaSounds can be played in a moment, but deep listening requires orientation.
-The words, stories, illustrations, side notes, acoustic analysis, scientific discussion, and personal history are here to train attention.
+The answer is now clear.
+PrimaSounds can be heard at once, but deep listening grows through orientation.
+The words, stories, diagrams, history, acoustic analysis, scientific speculation, and personal testimony are here to train attention.
 They help the listener hear more than unusual electronic tones.
 They help reveal a practice.

-We have followed that practice from its roots in Vienna to its present web form: Molly, Arnold and Willy Keyserling, the Chakraphone, the School of Wisdom, spiritual democracy, the lost chord, the seventh harmonic, the making of the recordings, the body electric, sacred sound, resonance, standing waves, listener reports, quantum uncertainty, and the end of the old clockwork picture of reality.
+This book has followed the transformation promised at the beginning: sound becoming experience.
+We have followed PrimaSounds from Vienna to the streaming era, from Molly, Arnold, and Willy Keyserling to the Chakraphone, from spiritual democracy to the lost chord, from the seventh harmonic to the making of the recordings, from whole-body listening to acoustic analysis, from standing waves to listener reports, from quantum language to the end of the old clockwork picture of reality.

 What the Words Give the Music

-They also give caution.
+The words also give caution.
 Inner experience can be meaningful, but meaning needs discernment.
 Vision can open, but vision must be tested.
-Science can sharpen the questions, but science should not be used as decoration.
-The old spiritual language deserves respect, and the modern scientific language deserves accuracy.
+Science can sharpen inquiry, but science must not be used as decoration.
+The older spiritual language deserves respect, and modern scientific language deserves precision.

 Pythia and the Question